 Around the middle of the First Chaotic Period, early Necromancers made their home on the Arcol Steppe at the north-eastern corner of the Agras Plain.
 The area was a high-altitude desert at the time, cold and very dry: ideal conditions for the activities Necromancers are known for.
 From B.G.A.
 3528 until 3021, everything was going swimingly.
 This era is often known as the Golden Age of Necromancy.
 The magic and ritualistic lifestyle of necromancers solidified largely during this time; and while the region was mostly a loose association of temples, it was still a powerful force in the region.

-The millitary and magical might of the Necromancers were able to defend their borders until the end of the First Chaotic Period.
+The military and magical might of the Necromancers were able to defend their borders until the end of the First Chaotic Period.
 However, as the Intermediate Period began, they soon lost ground to other, stronger empires which had the advantage of off-world holdings to supply troops and war material.
+This led to, among other events, the Necromancer Wars, a proxy conflict that gave rise to Grey Temple and Green Temple ideology.

 Amidst the peril of looming conquest, a Litch known as Kozek rose to power.
 Necromancers, while willing to defend themselves, had always been at their core a peaceful lot.
 Kozek had other ideas, and thought that, with some effort and guile, Necromancers could command a vast multi-world empire of their own.